nasserhadim/prizeversity/README.md

 - Run an [Qualys SSL Scan](https://www.ssllabs.com/ssltest) on the domain.
    - Select the "**Clear Cache**" option if the domain was already scanned previously and you want to re-scan again.

-### 6. CI/CD
+### 6. Updating the Server Deployment
-If changes were made and want to deploy them to the server:
+When changes are made to `main` and want to deploy them to the server:

 ```
 cd ~/app/prizeversity